 STEP 4: Fees

-As of this writing, here are the fees that you need to pay when you get your child a passport.
+As of this writing, here are the fees that you need to pay when you get a Philippine Passport for your child

 - P950 – get your passport in 20 working days